wp-plugins/social-gallery-lite/readme.txt

 *   Multiple browser’s supported
 *   IE 7+, IE10, Safari 3+, iOS Safari, Chrome 3+, Firefox 3+, Opera 10+
 *   5 Preset Compatibility "Modes"
-*	**It's Free**
+*	**It's Free**!

 [Social Gallery](http://www.socialgalleryplugin.com "Social Gallery Plugin") is the original *Social Lightbox* for WordPress.
 In this Lite version you get a usable Social Lightbox which is the product of many hours development - v2.0 represents hundreds of tweaks, fixes and improvements, handfuls of new features have been added to the premium v2.0 and this has made for a better "Lite" version too.
 While this version doesn't have all the bells and whistles of the pro version it is still very usable!
-You don't ever *have* to upgrade, but you can any time you want [here](http://www.socialgalleryplugin.com/upgrade-to-social-gallery-pro/ "Upgrade to the Full Social Gallery Plugin").
+You don't ever *have* to upgrade, but you can any time you want [here](http://www.socialgalleryplugin.com/upgrade-to-social-gallery-pro/ "Upgrade to the Full Social Gallery Plugin") and you can see the benefits [here](http://www.socialgalleryplugin.com/upgrade-to-social-gallery-pro/ "Upgrade to the Full Social Gallery Plugin").

 With Social Gallery your blog images are social, your visitors can use a familiar "facebook style" lightbox to view, like, comment & share your images.
 Social Gallery gets your blog more traffic and more engagement as well as offering a fantastic clean & poweful lightbox to boot.